A Quiet Place: The Road Ahead

 A Quiet Place: The Road Ahead is a 2024 survival horror game developed by Stormind Games and published by Saber Interactive for Microsoft Windows, PlayStation 5, and Xbox Series X/S. The game is based on the A Quiet Place film series and features an original story.
-It was released on October 17, 2024.
+It was released on October 17, 2024 to mediocre reviews from critics and fans alike.

 Gameplay

 A Quiet Place: The Road Ahead is a single-player game with gameplay that focuses on stealth and survival horror.
 The player controls a character from a first-person perspective and must navigate a post-apocalyptic world inhabited by blind hostile extraterrestrial creatures with enhanced hypersensitive hearing (known unofficially as "Death Angels").
 The game has a variety of features, including microphone options that allow in-game monsters to detect the player's presence if they make a sound in real life and informs the player of sound levels.

 Synopsis

 Setting and characters

 The story takes place between the events of A Quiet Place: Day One and the first film and features Alex Taylor (voiced by Anairis Quiñones), an asthmatic college student survivor in a post-apocalyptic world who, alongside her boyfriend, Martin, is threatened by alien creatures.
 After Martin's death, Alex must rely on her own strength to remain alive while pregnant with Martin's child.